gasti-jm/argentum-online-cpp/README.md

 I have traslated in C++ under SDL2.

 # How to compilate
-Visual Studio 2019 is needed (although with Code :: blocks, Dev C ++ or any other IDE you can use it, if you know how to build the project).
+Visual Studio 2019 is needed (although with Code::blocks, DevC++ or any other IDE you can use it, if you know how to build the project).

 You must also install and include the SDL2 library along with SDL_Image and SDL_Mixer.